jarelleboac/buddy_bot/README.md

 ## version 1.0
 Created random pairs from a csv file, accounting for odd number of participants.
 Automated emails sent out on a weekly basis and accounts for different partner pairs (dynamic).

+## Things You Will Need
+Google Form which will have at the BARE MINIMUM the columns: ["Email address", "Full Name", "Are you open to more than one buddy for the week?"] exported to CSV, python3 installed, git understanding, patience <3

 ## Improvements
 Keep track of previous weeks' pairs (testing...in a trio, will it be able to see that two people in that group have already met?
 Yes!), create new pair if email bounces back.